Mitsubishi Shogun review

 The Mitsubishi Shogun is a large, rugged 4x4 that works perfectly off-road, but struggles a little on it

-The Mitsubishi Shogun has been around since 1983, and in that time it has won itself a reputation for impressive go-anywhere capability and bulletproof reliability.
-Currently, the Shogun is only available with one diesel engine – a 3.2-litre four cylinder unit – and the big 4x4 is showing its age.
+The Mitsubishi Shogun has been around since 1983, and in that time it has won itself a reputation for impressive go-anywhere capability and bulletproof reliability – partly as a result of its superb record of wins on the gruelling Paris-Dakar rally.
+Currently, the Shogun is only available with one diesel engine – a 3.2-litre four-cylinder unit – and the big 4x4 is showing its age.
 While the cabin and styling gets updated every now and again, the driving experience barely changes.

 Engines, performance and drive

-Whichever Mitsubishi Shogun you choose, it will be powered by a 3.2-litre four-cylinder diesel engine, and performance is far from thrilling.
-In the long wheelbase models 0-62mph takes 11.1 seconds.
+Whichever Mitsubishi Shogun you choose, it will be powered by a 3.2-litre four-cylinder diesel engine making 187bhp.
+It’s an interesting unit because 3.2-litres is a very large capacity for a four-cylinder engine, but performance is far from thrilling.
+In the long wheelbase models 0-62mph takes 11.1 seconds, but the three-door can manage it in 9.7 seconds.
 The engine itself is gruff and noisy, both at idle and under acceleration, which doesn't do much for refinement.
-The ride isn't very smooth, and there’s plenty of body roll in the bends too, making the Shogun a very awkward car to live with.
-Off-road though, it's fantastic and can tackle some of the toughest terrain on offer.
+In its favour there’s loads of torque – 441Nm in fact - and it’s an excellent tow vehicle, especially as now the Shogun only comes with automatic transmission.

 MPG, CO2 and running costs